Background Image - Interior photo of Bridgewater Corporate Center.

 Board Diversity

-The Nominating and ESG Committee regularly assesses the diversity of the board, including tenure, gender, ethnicity, skills and perspective.
+The Nominating and ESG Committee regularly assesses the diversity of the Board, including tenure, gender, ethnicity, skills and perspective.
 The Board is composed of directors with a mix of tenure, with longer serving directors providing important experience and institutional knowledge and newer directors providing fresh perspective to deliberations.
-The average tenure of our non-employee directors is 9.6 years with 50% having been on the Board fewer than six years.
+Our Board refreshment efforts have been active in recent years with 50% of our non-employee directors having been on the Board fewer than seven years.

 Executive Compensation

-We compensate our executives through a combination of base salary, annual bonus, equity awards, earnings credited under our Deferred Incentive Plan, and other benefits including perquisites.
-We do not have a required holding period and we do not feel it is necessary given the overall holdings of our executive team.
+We compensate our executives through a combination of base salary, annual bonuses, equity awards, earnings credited under our Deferred Incentive Plan, and other benefits including perquisites.
 Notable attributes of our executive compensation program include the following:

 What We Do